-In order to participate in the electricity market, the Company is required to deliver acceptable security as collateral to the Australian Energy Market Operator for their obligations to counter parties in the Electricity Market arising as a consequence of normal trading.
-Security, in the form of payment guarantees totalling \$100.000 million (2018: \$100.000 million) have been issued by QTC to AEMO.
+In order to participate in the electricity market, the Company is required to deliver acceptable security as collateral to the Australian Energy Market Operator for their obligations to counterparties in the Electricity Market arising as a consequence of normal trading.
+Security, in the form of payment guarantees totalling \$100.000 million (2019: \$100.000 million) has been issued by QTC to AEMO.
 EQL provides QTC with a Counter Indemnity up to the value of \$150 million in respect of this guarantee.

-In order to participate in the Electricity Market, EEQ is required to hold an Australian Financial Services Licence for which QTC provides the required Eligible Undertaking to the value of \$300 million.
-EQL provides QTC with a Counter Indemnity up to the value of \$300 million in respect of the eligible undertaking.
+In order to participate in the Electricity Market, EEQ is required to hold an Australian Financial Services Licence for which QTC provides the required Eligible Undertaking to the value of \$300.000 million.
+EQL provides QTC with a Counter Indemnity up to the value of \$300.000 million.